jar398/cldiff/README.md

 # Checklist difference

+The 'checklist diff' idea developed out of conversations between Nico and Jonathan in Feb 2020.
+I thought it might be fun to write a quick and dirty prototype as way to help develop a specification for what we might want eventually.

+I think there are probably several use cases, e.g.:
+* General user of checklists (especially from GBIF) who wants to know how they compare
+* Someone interested in taxonomy (or 'taxon concepts') who wants a starting point for developing a an RCC-5 alignment of two checklists or taxonomies

 The inputs are two checklists (or taxonomies) in Darwin Core Archive format, that have been unzipped to directories.
 The output is an ad hoc report file.
 See below for restrictions.